BhoomiThakkar/ORIE4741/README.md

 Analyse the key trends in patent innovation by geography, inventor demography, etc.
 Derive insights about the factors that drive of inhibit innovation

-The full project proposal can be found in "ProjectProposal.pdf"
+The full project proposal can be found in "ProjectProposal.md"